Videos

 A first breach of academic integrity may result in one or more of the following penalties, at the discretion of the Executive Dean/Dean/Associate Dean or designate:

-- A referral to Student Academic Learning Services (SALS) to complete the Academic Integrity module, sign the Academic Integrity Pledge and/or write a self-reflection on academic integrity, and provide proof of such to the academic school as requested;
+- A referral to Student Academic Learning Services (SALS) to complete the Academic Integrity workshop, sign the Academic Integrity Pledge and/or write a self-reflection on academic integrity, and provide proof of such to the academic faculty as requested;

 - Repeat the original assessment or alternative assessment;